sutto4/discord-bot/MODERATION_SYSTEM_README.md

 - **Moderation Log Channel** (set with `/setmodlog`) - Takes priority for moderation actions
 - **General Log Channel** (set with `/setverifylog`) - Fallback if no moderation log channel is set
 - If neither is set, no logging occurs

+#### Database Storage
+- Moderation log channels are now stored in the `guilds.mod_channel_id` column
+- This ensures persistence across bot restarts and server reboots
+- No more lost configuration due to file corruption or deletion

 ### Deploy Commands